glowplugstudio/supacharger/README.md

 At some point in your implementation, you'll need to use [Supabase Storage](https://supabase.com/docs/guides/storage).
 You usually set `*_url` columns in your tables to keep track of the current location of the file, but deleting the file from storage is a manual operation.
 Two functions are provided to help you with that:

-- `private.delete_storage_object(bucket text, object text)`: This function deletes the given object from the given bucket.
-For example, if a file is located at `/storage/v1/object/public/avatars/picture.jpg` (Supabase Storage API details [here](https://github.com/supabase/storage-api)), call the function with `private.delete_storage_object('avatars', 'picture.jpg')`.
+- `private.delete_storage_object(object_path text)`: This function deletes the given object at the given path.
+For example, if a file is located at `/storage/v1/object/public/avatars/picture.jpg` (Supabase Storage API details [here](https://github.com/supabase/storage-api)), call the function with `private.delete_storage_object('avatars/picture.jpg')`.
 - `private.delete_storage_object_from_url(object_url text)`: This function deletes the file at the given URL.
 The object URL can be a full `https://...` URL or a relative path, such as `/storage/v1/object/...` or `/{bucket_name}/{object_full_path}`.

 See [delete_storage_object_functions.sql](./supabase/migrations/00000000000005_delete_storage_object_function.sql) migration for more details.